-- Its ethos which promotes a positive, supportive and secure environment; giving students a sense of being valued. - Liaison with other appropriate agencies which support the pupil. - Developing supportive relationships. - Recognition that children living in difficult home environments are vulnerable and are in need of support and protection. - Monitoring student welfare, keeping accurate records and notifying appropriate agencies when necessary. - Effective staff training, in conjunction with external agencies. - Ensuring child protection information is transferred safely and securely when a student transfers to another school. - Following Lincolnshire's procedures for Child Sexual Exploitation including using the CSE Risk Assessment Toolkit as necessary
+- its ethos which promotes a positive, supportive and secure environment; giving students a sense of being valued; - liaison with other appropriate agencies which support the student; - developing supportive relationships; - recognition that children living in difficult home environments are vulnerable and are in need of support and protection; - monitoring student welfare, keeping accurate records and notifying appropriate agencies when necessary; - effective staff training, in conjunction with external agencies; - ensuring child protection information is transferred safely and securely when a student transfers to another school; and - following Lincolnshire's procedures for Child Sexual Exploitation including using the CSE Risk Assessment Toolkit as necessary.

-11 Extremism and Radicalisation, including Hate
+14 Extremism and Radicalisation, including Hate

-11.1 The Trust seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.
+14.1 The Trust seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.